About This Product...

 A three-bottle mix: one of each of the wines in our range from Losada Vinos de Finca for only €60 –

-for only €60 – a saving of over 7.5% – for more on each wine please click the links above.
+for only €60 – a saving of nearly 10% – for more on each wine please click the links above.

 SUSTAINABLE VITICULTURE IN LOSADA VINOS DE FINCA